 The Summit Award application can be found at www.scouting.org/advancement.
 A copy should be made of the application and the service project workbook.
 Once copies are in safekeeping, the originals should be delivered promptly to the council service center.
 The candidate’s application should not be delayed.
 Timeliness is especially critical if the Venturer is approaching, or has already turned, 21.
 Sending materials late can imply the work continued afterward.
 If possible, everything should be hand-delivered.
 Otherwise it should be sent by registered or certified mail.
 There is no requirement that the application must be completed or submitted before the 21st birthday.
 Councils do not have the authority to reject applications submitted on or after that date.

 At the council service center the application is checked against council records.
 This can be done more efficiently if the crew’s records in the BSA system have been kept up to date.
 If everything is correct, the council provides a verification signature, files a copy of the application, and sends the original with the workbook to the board of review chair or other designated volunteer.
 The board is scheduled only after the council-verified application is received.

-After the council Scout executive signs the board of review–approved application, the Venturing Summit Award is reported through the official BSA internet portal for reporting advancement.
+The Scout executive signs the board of review-approved application.
 The Summit Award application is sent via email to the National Service Center at firstname.lastname@example.org where the certificate is produced and returned to the local council service center.
+The Venturing Summit Award is then reported through the BSA system by the local council.
 The Summit Award medal may be purchased from the local Scout shop.